ls1intum/Artemis/docs/dev/guidelines/client-tests.rst

 3. Do not use ``NO_ERRORS_SCHEMA`` (`link <https://angular.io/guide/testing-components-scenarios#no_errors_schema>`_).
    This tells angular to ignore the attributes and unrecognized elements, prefer to use component stubs as mentioned above.

-4. Calling `jest.clearAllMocks()` ensures that all mocks created with Jest get reset after each test.
+4. Calling `jest.restoreAllMocks()` ensures that all mocks created with Jest get reset after each test.
 This is important if they get defined across multiple tests.
+This will only work if the mocks were created with `jest.spyOn`.
+Also, manually assigning `jest.fn()` should be avoided with this configuration.

 5. Make sure to have at least 80% line test coverage.
 Run ``yarn test --coverage`` to create a coverage report.
 You can also simply run the tests in IntelliJ IDEA with coverage activated.